cylmat/algorithms-ds/src/Sorting/SORT.md

 - Intro sort : instable onplace.
 Begin as quicksort and switch to heapsort.
 Fast average performance and optimal worst-case.
 - Merge sort (fusion) : efficient stable not onplace D&C sort.
 Divide to n sublists, then merge each.
 - Quick sort : unstable, onplace with Sedgewick, D&C sort.
 Choose a pivot, then split lower and higher than pivot.
-- Smoothsort : instable onplace by Dijkstra.
+- Smooth sort : instable onplace by Dijkstra.
 Comparison-based like heapsort, O(n) with pre-sorted input
-- Tree sort (arborescent) : unstable and not onplace.
+- Tree sort (arborescent) : unstable and not onplace (slow one).
 Build a binary tree then traverse it.